ggarra13/mrv2/docs/sphinx/en/user_docs/interface/interface.rst

 ++++++++++++++++++++++

 Two buttons to the bottom of the timeline viewport provide the following interactions
-    - *Volume/mute control:* click once to get a pop-up volume control.
-Double click to toggle muting of audio.
+    - *Volume/mute control:* click on the speaker icon to toggle the mute control.
+Drag on the slider next to it to control the volume.
-    - *Loop mode:* set whether the playhead will loop a source in playback, play it once and stop on the final frame or 'ping-pong' loop.
+    - *Loop mode:* set whether the clip will loop, play it once and stop on the final frame or 'ping-pong' loop.

 The Panels
 ++++++++++